justagist/panda_simulator/README.md

 To run these demos, launch the simulator first: `roslaunch panda_gazebo panda_world.launch`.
 The following demos can then be tested:

-- Run `roslaunch panda_simulator_examples demo_moveit.launch` to run a demo for testing the moveit planner interface with the simulated robot.
+- Moveit Demo: The moveit server must be running (see [usage](#usage)).
+Run `roslaunch panda_simulator_examples demo_moveit.launch` to run a demo for testing the moveit planner interface with the simulated robot.
 This script starts a moveit RViz GUI for motion planning and terminal interface for modifying planning scene.

-- Run `roslaunch panda_simulator_examples demo_task_space_control.launch` to run a demo showing the task-space control.
+- Task-space control using Franka ROS Interface (or PandaRobot) API: Run `roslaunch panda_simulator_examples demo_task_space_control.launch` to run a demo showing the task-space control.
 By default, the demo uses the (Franka ROS Interface) API to retrieve state information, and to control it using torque control (see [script](panda_simulator_examples/scripts/task_space_control_with_fri.py)).

-Another script demonstrating the same functionality without using the Franka ROS Interface API, and only the ROS topics from the simulation is also [provided](panda_simulator_examples/scripts/task_space_control_using_sim_only.py).
+- Task-space control using ROS topics directly: Another script demonstrating the same functionality without using the Franka ROS Interface API, and only the ROS topics from the simulation is also [provided](panda_simulator_examples/scripts/task_space_control_using_sim_only.py).
+This can be run interactively by running `roslaunch panda_simulator_examples demo_task_space_control.launch use_fri:=False`.

-- Another (much simpler) demo ['move_robot.py'](panda_simulator_examples/scripts/task_space_control_using_sim_only.py) is provided demonstrating (i) controlling the robot in the joint space, (ii) retrieving state information of the robot.
+- API usage demo: Another (much simpler) demo ['move_robot.py'](panda_simulator_examples/scripts/task_space_control_using_sim_only.py) is provided demonstrating (i) controlling the robot in the joint space, (ii) retrieving state information of the robot.

 ##### Task-space Impedance Control Demo